The ROSE Study: Defining the Genetic Components of Endometriosis

 Stigma, Disease Perceptions, and Quality of Life Impact Among Adolescents

 While many studies investigate the clinical aspects of endometriosis with diagnosed adult patients, very little attention is paid to how endometriosis is perceived by general populations of adolescents.
 In response to this, Endofound has partnered with Jhumka Gupta, ScD, Assistant Professor at the George Mason University Department of Global and Community Health, to conduct focus groups to explore how adolescent boys and girls view endometriosis and its impacts.
 This qualitative data will offer insights related to stigma, quality of life impact, and support-seeking behavior within this population.
 Once complete, the findings will help inform the ENPOWR Project’s approach to educating young people about endometriosis, and how to encourage them to get help when necessary.
 More broadly, the findings aim to help guide empirically-informed public health programming on endometriosis.

 Endometriosis may be thought of, in part, as an autoimmune and inflammatory disease process.
 Autoimmune disease has previously been thought of as the overlap of genetic susceptibility combined with environmental triggers.
 A new paradigm for autoimmune disease involves genetic susceptibility combined with environmental triggers and impaired intestinal permeability as the window of exposure.
 The objective of the project is to determine whether patients with a surgical diagnosis of endometriosis have impaired intestinal permeability as compared with healthy controls.
 It is a proof of concept trial to establish whether there is a relationship intestinal pathology and endometriosis warranting future research.
 Principal Investigator - Shanti I. Mohling, MD, University of Tennessee

-If you are interested in participating in research, please contact the EFA at email@example.com.
+If you are interested in participating in research, please contact the Endofound at firstname.lastname@example.org.